node-red/node-red-node-test-helper/README.md

 # Node Test Helper

-This project pulls out the node helper module from the Node-RED core so that it can used for node contributors.
+This project pulls out the node helper module from the Node-RED core so that it can used for node nodeutors.

 For examples on how to use this helper, see the Node-RED core node test code and some node .js files supplied in the `test/examples` folder.